Granola-Team/mina-on-chain-voting/README.md

 ### Running in Docker

-Run `docker-compose up` or `pnpm docker` to mount the cluster, and then run all pending migrations.
+Run `docker-compose --profile all up` to mount the cluster, and then run all pending migrations.

-- Make sure the DATABASE_URL, the connection URL for the application database, and ARCHIVE_DATABASE_URL, the connection URL for the archive in your .env file correspond to those in Docker, especially if you are changing these environment variables.
+- Make sure the `DATABASE_URL`, the connection URL for the application database, and `ARCHIVE_DATABASE_URL`, the connection URL for the archive in your .env file correspond to those in Docker, especially if you are changing these environment variables.

 > **IMPORTANT:**
-When running locally, modify the respective `.env` variables to point to `db` and `server` (the internal Docker host).
+When running locally, modify the respective variables in the `.env` file to point to `db` and `server` (the internal Docker host).

 ### Running in the console

-You can run the web-app in console and mount the database and server in Docker to exercise more authority over the environment.
+You can run the web-app in console and mount only both the database and the server in Docker when developing the web app locally.

 > **IMPORTANT:** When running this way, the database URL in the `.env` file has to point to `localhost`.</br>
 See [`.env.example`](./.env.example) for more information on the `DATABASE_URL` env var.